joshmarinacci/filament-gui/roadmap.md

 - [x] blog post on the language and some ascii code examples

-next examples

 ## M2
 - [ ] button to add new code block
 - [ ] button to add new markdown block
 - [ ] render code and markdown pretty when not editing them
-- [ ] render tables and lists as spreadsheet like view
+- [x] render tables and lists as spreadsheet like view
-- [ ] add 10 new examples to sidebar
+- [x] add 10 new examples to sidebar
-- [ ] blog post on the editor
+- [x] blog post on the editor

 ## M3